gautamawekar/spring-boot-testing/README.md

 - Deals mostly with client error 4xx.
 API send a decent client error.
 Give client as much useful information.
 - Deals with 5xx error

-# Different problematic errors -
+# Different types of error scenarios handled -
-- incorrect key being passed as request.
-This is client error where data send by client is incorrect.
-This is 400 BAD request.
+- Strictness in  data structure.
+If any extra data passed, request is rejected. @see PaymentsControllerTest.createPaymentFail_ShouldExtraUnwantedParametersPassed
+- Strictness in content.
+Missing data will result in error. @see PaymentsControllerTest.paymentCreationFail_ShouldFromIsMissing
+- Content validation.
+Negative amount results in BadRequest(400). @see PaymentsControllerTest.paymentCreationFail_ShouldAmountIsNegative

 # Annotations information: